shipt/osmosis/osmosis/README.md

 Where the hook params are:

 - **initialValue**: the initial value to use for this state, just like from `useState`.
 This only initializes the state value at run time.
-If present, the initial value will be overridden by any persisted state that is rehydrated on the mount.
+If present, the initial value will be overridden by any persisted state that is rehydrated when mounted.

 - **persistenceKey**: the key to be passed to the configured `setItem` function to store the value in the persistence layer.